hyogoict/gatb/README.md

 ```
 The latter newScores[8] in line 3 has been substituted with the score after converted by the convertTableHs09G in the line 1, when it should have been substituted with the argument before converted.

+### 3 Hooks call
+Warning: Invalid hook call.
+Hooks can only be called inside of the body of a function component.
+This could happen for one of the following reasons:

 ## Questions
 There were no type roots declaration in tsconfig.json